sigasi/sigasi_insights/content/tech/jedit-f3.md

 ---
-title: "What is the Sigasi alternative for “jEdit-F3” functionality."
+title: What is the Sigasi alternative for "jEdit-F3" functionality.
 layout: page
 pager: true
 author: Hendrik Eeckhaut